Leta great straight to the next three then shall we?

 Thoughts and comments are (as usual) most welcome.

-You have read this article List Design for Beginners with the title List Design for Beginners - Part 3(b) - What Army to Choose?.
-You can bookmark this page URL http://llourenzzo-putta.blogspot.com/2011/05/list-design-for-beginners-part-3b-what.html.
+with the title List Design for Beginners - Part 3(b) - What Army to Choose?.
+You can bookmark this page URL https://llourenzzo-putta.blogspot.com/2011/05/list-design-for-beginners-part-3b-what.html.
 Thanks!